dbiservices/yak/docs/configuration/README.md

 ### Inventory parsing

-- The inventory will only parse the configuration files available under the directory ./configuration/infrastructure
+- The inventory will only parse the configuration files available under the directory ./configuration/infrastructure and ./configuration/components
-- Per default this directory is empty
+- Per default the directory ./configuration/infrastructure is empty
 - We made you some provider and host templates available under configuration/infrastructure_sample that can be copied and adapted

 ### Inventory structure